 Now I am providing you with the basic recipe, but you can change the recipe by varying the salami, or by using ham or bacon instead.
 You can add things to it, like sliced shallots, which we love, or some mushrooms if you like them or have them in the house.
 You can even fry with the potatoes 1/2 a small onion, or add capsicum.
 Whatever you like, or have in the house.

 The most important thing to do in this recipe though, is make sure the potatoes are cooked through before adding the salami, as an uncooked potato will ruin this dish, so take the time to ensure the potato is cooked properly.
+If you choose a sausage like kransky that needs to be cooked, just add it when the potatoes are about 5 minutes away from being cooked.
 Also grill the eggs until just set, you don't want to overcook those.

 You can easily decrease the size of the portions if you need, just use a smaller potato, less salami, less eggs and use a smaller frying pan.
 The size of you frying pan will determine the thickness of the frittata, a larger one, gives a thinner frittata, a smaller one gives a thicker frittata, so cooking times will vary according to that, I use what I have in the house.